mikeal/nopm/README.md

 Here we're just working with local content, but we're also demonstrating a method in which a hash is used instead of a local filename, so we have a globally unique verifiable identifier for package names in their inclusion identity.

 Any package publishing system that can retreive content by a verifiable identity can be used alongside this.
-Human readable package names can be resolved into these identities, and the identities can be resolved into content.
-This is a simple way to secure the content of a package, and it's a way that can be used in any system that can resolve these identities.
+Human readable package names can be resolved to these identities, and the identities can be resolved with their content.
+This is a simple way to secure the content of a package, and it's a way that can be used in any system.

 An npm package would have a more complicated process to identify and resolve packages, but once such a process is defined anyone can use it and anyone can arrive at agreement on package identities using the contents **already available in npm.** You wouldn't even need an npm client or any of the npm software to do this as long as you understand the process and have access to the package content.